Xbox Series X console with controller

 Leaked FTC trial documents revealed specific costs:

-- Call of Duty: Black Ops 6 on Game Pass: $300 million revenue loss due to cannibalized full-price sales
+• Call of Duty: Black Ops 6: $300 million revenue loss due to cannibalized full-price sales

 On July 5, 2025, Raphael Colantonio—founder of Arkane Studios (Dishonored, Prey)—posted on X:

-"I think Gamepass is an unsustainable model that has been increasingly damaging the industry for a decade, subsidized by MS's 'infinite money', but at some point reality has to hit.
-I don't think GP can co-exist with other models, they'll either kill everyone else, or give up."
+"I think Gamepass is an unsustainable model that has been increasingly damaging the industry for a decade, subsidized by MS's 'infinite money', but at some point reality has to hit."

-Michael Douse, head of publishing at Larian Studios (Baldur's Gate 3), agreed:
+Michael Douse, head of publishing at Larian Studios (Baldur's Gate 3):

-"'What happens when all that money runs out?' is the most vocal concern in my network, and one of the main economic reasons people I know haven't shifted to its business model."
+"'What happens when all that money runs out?' is the most vocal concern in my network."

 Both developers pushed back against Xbox's claim that Game Pass doesn't cannibalize sales.
-Activision itself stated in leaked documents that subscription services "severely cannibalize buy-to-play sales," especially for day-one releases.
+Activision itself—now owned by Microsoft—stated in leaked FTC documents that subscription services "severely cannibalize buy-to-play sales," especially for day-one releases.

-Guillaume Broche (Clair Obscur: Expedition 33 developer) launched on Game Pass specifically for exposure—but noted in an August 2025 interview that "Game Pass doesn't help with sales."
-The exposure was valuable, but it traded direct revenue for visibility.
+Guillaume Broche (Clair Obscur: Expedition 33 developer) launched on Game Pass specifically for exposure but noted in August 2025: "Game Pass doesn't help with sales."
+The exposure was valuable.
+The revenue wasn't.

 The Studio Massacre: May-July 2025